 PRIM Caliber 98.00

 The PRIM caliber 98.00 is a mechanical movement with automatic winding.
 Its diameter is 25.6 mm and its height is around 6.8–7 mm.
 The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 22 bearing jewels.
 The power reserve is at least 48 hours.
 The time is displayed by three hands – hour, minute and second – and is supplemented by a date indicator.
 The caliber thus provides basic time information including the date.
-The movement is decorated in two versions, rhodium-plated or gold-plated, and is equipped with an Incabloc shock absorber.
+The movement is decorated in two finishes, rhodium-plated or gold-plated, and is equipped with an Incabloc shock absorber.

 PRIM Caliber 95